ryanatkn/earbetter/README.md

 and also publish reusable components and helpers for music and audio programming.
 It's online at [earbetter.ryanatkn.com](https://earbetter.ryanatkn.com/).

-Earbetter is designed to be ideally played with a MIDI device like a piano keyboard.
-It also works without them.
+earbetter is designed for MIDI devices like piano keyboards, but it also works without them.

 ## develop